serverless/serverless-python-requirements/README.md

 ## Omitting Packages
 You can omit a package from deployment with the `noDeploy` option.
 Note that dependencies of omitted packages must explicitly be omitted too.
-For example, this will not install the AWS SDKs that are already installed on
+By default, this will not install the AWS SDKs that are already installed on
 Lambda:
 ```yaml
 custom: